meterio/WarringStakes/README.md

 ```
 docker run -d --name watchtower --restart always -v /var/run/docker.sock:/var/run/docker.sock containrrr/watchtower --include-stopped --revive-stopped --enable-lifecycle-hooks --interval 10 --cleanup meter
 ```
+Please make sure you run the watchtower on testnet as we have very frequent upgrades.

 # The following steps are not needed if you are running the watchtower
 If you prefer to manage the upgrade manually, you could follow the following instructions：